-Q: Is there a special filter that can be used to intensify or highlight the colors when photographing foliage?
+Q: Is there a special filter that can be used to intensify or highlight fall colors when photographing foliage?

 There is no filter that I know of that will help in every situation.
 However, a polarizing filter (compare prices) will help when you are at 90 degrees to the sun.
 The other thing that will help to give more brilliant colors would be to shoot the photos after a rain.
 The air is clear, the leaves are clean, and the colors will be more vibrant.

-Q: What is the best time of day to shoot foliage photos?
+Q: What is the best time of day to shoot fall foliage photos?

 Morning is better because the air is always cleaner, and there is less dust, smog, etc. Or, after a rain as previously mentioned.

 Q: Do you have any particular places in Maine to recommend that are great to photograph in the fall?

 I don’t have any one particular place that is best, but, I would say go to the more hilly country like northern Maine, western Maine (around Sunday River), Aroostook County or Vermont.
 Those big rolling hills allow you to see for miles.
 Scenes like this will give you colors that just cannot be imagined--you must witness them first hand.
 Visit the small towns and the backroads; these are always better than the highways and interstates.

 Q: If I want to photograph raindrops on a leaf what settings should I use?

 The lens settings are probably not as important as the lens you use.
 You would take the photo the same way you would take any other photo whether you meter in the manual mode or use a program mode or some variation of both.
 The exposure part of it is as easy as the automatic settings of your camera.
 You must, however, be careful that there is not a whole lot of light being reflected off the water.
 This may fool your metering system.
 For this reason and others, you should try to take this picture with the light diffused either through the trees or with some slight cloud cover.